qiime2/amplicon-docs/docs/explanations/getting-started.md

 From here on, we'll refer to the QIIME 2 Framework as `rachis`.
 `rachis` is where the general-purpose functionality exists, including data provenance tracking, the plugin manager, and more.
 There is no microbiome-specific functionality (or even bioinformatics-specific functionality) in `rachis`.
-As an end user, you don't really need to know anything about this, but it's helpful to know that `rachis` exists and is different from QIIME 2 to understand the ecosystem of tools and how they can build on each other.
+As an end user, you don't really need to know anything about this, but it's helpful to know that `rachis` exists and is different from QIIME 2 to understand the ecosystem of tools, how they can build on each other, and how they can be used together.

 QIIME 2, and other tools such as [MOSHPIT](https://moshpit.readthedocs.io/) (formerly referred to as the *QIIME 2 metagenome distribution*) and [genome-sampler](https://genome-sampler.readthedocs.io/), are technically *built on top of `rachis`*.
+Outside of the analytic functionality, much of what makes these distributions and other tools so powerful is inherited from `rachis` - for example, things like data provenance tracking and the support for multiple interfaces.
 If you want to learn more about how `rachis` works, and how you can leverage it to become a QIIME 2 power user, you can refer to our book on that topic, [Using QIIME 2](https://use.qiime2.org)[^using-qiime2-rename].
-*Using QIIME 2* provides information that is relevant across all `rachis` distributions (QIIME 2, MOSHPIT) and stand-alone plugins.
+*Using QIIME 2* provides information that is relevant across all `rachis` distributions (QIIME 2, MOSHPIT) and stand-alone tools like [genome-sampler](https://genome-sampler.readthedocs.io/).

 🐦‍⬛ 🪓 🦁
 :::